emirdemic/Machine-Learning-Library/README.md

 ## References<a name="references"/>
 I have used multiple references while implementing these algorithms.
 The most important and comprehensive ones are:
 *  [The Elements of Statistical Learning]() by T. Hastie, R.Tibshirani, and J. Friedman
-*  ['Mathematics for Machine Learning]() by M. P. Deisenroth, A. A. Faisal, and C. S. Ong
+*  [Mathematics for Machine Learning]() by M. P. Deisenroth, A. A. Faisal, and C. S. Ong
 *  [NumPy documentation]()